Learn how to make painted oars for decoration.

 Supplies for Painting Oars

-- Once you have your designs figured out, start taping out your design.
+- Tape out your designs.
+Once you have your designs figured out, start taping out your design.
 (You can see that I drew mine out before I made these.)
 I used frog tape and rubbed the edges well.

 - Stripes are the easiest to tape off, but designs are also possible.
 An arrow is just a piece of tape and a triangle.
 RIP Snoopy.